Raspberry as a dedicated server? The result is amazing

 Note: you have to reboot it so that changes take effect.

 After the reboot, we can now see the whole space mounted in /

 Installing LAMP – Apache MySQL and PHP

-We prepared a standard and popular enviroment, similar of a dedicated server.
-We installed and configured Apache 2, PHP 5 and MySQL 5.6.
-We have prepared our Raspberry to run a WordPress website as a test.
+We prepared a standard and popular environment, similar to a dedicated server.
+Installed and configured Apache 2, PHP 5 and MySQL 5.6.
+Raspberry was set up to run a WordPress website as a test.